 Stage an Intervention for an Alcoholic Family Member

 If conversations don’t work, you can stage an intervention.
 An intervention gathers a person’s friends and family.
-Everyone talks about how the person’s alcohol abuse affects them.
-It’s also an opportunity to encourage them to seek help in a rehab program.
+Everyone talks about how a person’s alcohol abuse affects them.
+It’s also an opportunity to encourage them to seek help in a men’s or women’s alcohol rehab program.

 Again, it’s crucial that the conversation isn’t just people venting their frustrations and anger.
 If you feel that the intervention could turn into that, reach out to an intervention specialist.
 They help guide the intervention toward constructive ends.
 They can also help you make arrangements with a treatment program.

-After your family member completes detox, they’ll move on to a rehab program.
-Residential and intensive outpatient programs show the best results.
-Your family member either lives or spends a substantial part of their day at the rehab center.
+When your family member is ready for treatment at a Sunstone Recovery recommended facility, they’ll move on to a rehab program.
+Continued care with intensive outpatient programs shows the best results.
+Your family member spends a substantial part of their day at the rehab center.
 The alcoholic family member will participate in several forms of therapy, such as:

-You may also participate in portions of the treatment.
-A family therapy program is common in rehab.
-They give you and your family member a chance to address the effects of alcoholism.
+You may also be able to participate in portions of alcohol addiction treatment.
+A family therapy program is common in outpatient rehab facilities.
+Family therapy gives you and your family members a chance to address the effects of alcoholism and learn more about the disease yourself.
 They also provide the groundwork for healthier family dynamics moving forward.
 This can make a huge difference for the alcoholic family member.

 Sunstone Recovery offers a range of mental health and substance abuse treatment programs.
-We don’t just aim for just recovery, but to make a positive impact on our clients and their families as they start the recovery process.
-Sunstone makes it home in Bend, Oregon.
+We don’t just aim for just recovery but to positively impact our clients and their families as they work through the recovery process.
+Treatment programs feel like home in Bend, Oregon.
+Programs include:

 Don’t let alcohol abuse undermine the life of an alcoholic family member.
 A high-quality rehab program can assist you in overcoming that addiction.
-Contact Sunstone Recovery at 8558339199 and let us help you find your path to recovery.
+Contact Sunstone Recovery at 855.833.9199, or contact us online and let us help you find your path to recovery.